Jaliborc/WoWUnit/README.md

 # WoWUnit
-WoWUnit allows you to easly write unit tests for your World of Warcraft addons and provides an interface to monitor them.
+WoWUnit allows you to easily write unit tests for your World of Warcraft addons and provides an interface to monitor them.
 Unit tests can be run at game events.
-Also provides methods for temporarly mocking variables.
+Also provides methods for temporarily mocking variables.

 ![Panels](https://github.com/jaliborc/WoWUnit/wiki/panels3.jpg)